LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 ### Type Classes

 Rust uses [traits](https://blog.rust-lang.org/2015/05/11/traits.html) to coordinate sizing calculations.
-Each datatype implicitly recieves an implementation of the `Sized` trait, and every type variable that is relevant for a sizing calculation is given a `Sized` bound.
+Each datatype implicitly receives an implementation of the `Sized` trait, and every type variable that is relevant for a sizing calculation is given a `Sized` bound.
 This means that trait resolution, an already useful feature, can be re-used to perform size calculations.